Writing

 Creative Writer Weeks see the whole school writing using the same stimulus, with opportunities to then celebrate and reflect on children’s writing across the school.
 Examples in the past have included The Queen, The Rugby World Cup, London and The Foxes of St Michael's.

-Take a look at our latest Creative Writer display from Autumn term where we looked at Somerset.
+Take a look at our latest Creative Writer display.

 Penfluencers